tehnub a year ago

 > Javascript?!
 What a shit language.
 Everything should be written in Java or C++.

-• fastball 2 days ago
+• fastball a year ago

 What is a reasonable timescale?
 They last released an update for Sublime Merge in April.
 What features are you missing that they haven't added?
 What bugs are present that need to be fixed?

-• SassyBird 2 days ago
+• SassyBird a year ago

 Following fashion has nothing to do with hacking.

-• norman784 2 days ago
+• norman784 a year ago

 > Cloud?
 Why?
 You can literally do anything on a VPS with Postgres!